LukasGrebe/ha-addons/ebusd/DOCS.md

 ## Network eBUS adapter support

 This release now fully supports wireless/network [eBUS adapters](https://adapter.ebusd.eu/index.en.html).
-The configuration options has changed from custom_device to network_device.
+The configuration options have changed from custom_device to network_device.

 For example, `network_device: ens:Y.Y.Y.Y:9999`
 Where `Y.Y.Y.Y` is the address of the eBUS adapter.